||Get the current simulation time step.|

 - profile (bool) – Set to True to enable high level profiling output at the end of the run.

-- limit_hours (profile) – If not None, limit this run to a given number of hours.
+- limit_hours (float) – If not None, limit this run to a given number of hours.

 - limit_multiple (int) – When stopping the run due to walltime limits, only stop when the time step is a multiple of limit_multiple.